 The Lincoln campus, which includes seven properties in the Portland area, hosted their annual Earth Day Shredding and Electronic Recycling Event again in 2022.
 The event consisted of free paper shredding and electronic recycling, of which Lincoln property staff assured secure data destruction.
 Property Manager Heidi Knapp attributes early planning and communication with tenants to the campus' successful event, hosted annually since 2017.
-The event, which is always hosted outside, was able to continue during COVID and has become a staple for the tenants of the nearly 715,000 square foot campus.
-The larger impact of this drive is both marketing benefits as well as furthering tenant relations, as tenants have come to depend on this event and are actively engaging Lincoln property staff regarding the benefits and timing of the annual event.
+The event, which is always hosted outside, was able to continue during the COVID pandemic and has become a staple for the tenants of the nearly 715,000 square foot campus.
+This drive provides marketing benefits and furthers tenant relations, as tenants have come to depend on this event are actively engaging property staff.